Auto-Linear Phenomenon in Subsurface Imaging: Experiments

+\textbf{Comparisons with the Separate Training Method.} We compare Auto-Linear with InvLINT~\cite{feng2022intriguing}, which also separates the encoder and decoder, and has a linear converter.
+Results are shown in Table~\ref{table:main_result}.
+Compared to InvLINT, Auto-Linear outperforms it in terms of all three metrics.
+The velocity maps inverted by different methods are shown in Figure~\ref{main_result1}.
+The corresponding error map and more visualization results are provided in the Supplementary Material.
 We can clearly observe that InvLINT performs poorly for data with high-frequency layering locations and faults (i.e., ``Vel Family" and ``Fault Family"), but yields good results in smoother structures like ``Style Family" and Kimberlina CO$_2$.
 This phenomenon may come from: 1) InvLINT model is very small and has limited expressive power. ``Vel Family" and ``Fault Family" are very diverse.
 It does not have enough capacity to learn all cases.
 2) The Gaussian kernel cannot capture the small fault structure well, such as the interface and fault structures.
 3) Their encoder uses frequency domain features.
 However, the high-frequency signal is mainly present in the reflected wave, which has a small amplitude.
 It is not easy to be captured by a frequency-domain encoder.
+A comparison of the seismic and velocity latent representations obtained by our method and InvLINT is presented in the Supplementary Material.